DFVC9914/COMP4008_Pygame_Project/README.md

 ****

 ## Background
 The game is a parkour type game, developed in python and uses mainly pygame content.
+For learning, practicing pygame related knowledge.

 ## Environment
 * macOS or Windows